intel/pmem-csi/docs/autotest.md

 installed](https://github.com/kata-containers/packaging/tree/master/kata-deploy#kubernetes-quick-start)
 and used for applications that are not using PMEM.

-The `clear-cloud` image is downloaded automatically.
-By default, four different virtual machines are prepared.
-Each image is pre-configured with its own hostname and with network.

-The images will contain the latest
-[Clear Linux OS](https://clearlinux.org/) and have the Kubernetes version supported by Clear Linux installed.

 PMEM-CSI images must have been created and published in some Docker registry, as described earlier in [build PMEM-CSI](DEVELOPMENT.md#build-pmem-csi).
 In addition, that registry must be accessible from inside the